-6.2.6 Appointment and role of assessors
+6.2.5 Appointment and role of assessors

+Each Transfer of Status is assessed by two assessors, who should be internal to the OII or the University of Oxford.
 In order to minimise delays, supervisors are expected to identify appropriate assessors and seek their informal agreement not later than the beginning of the term in which transfer materials are to be submitted.
-Assessors should then be nominated via the submission of the GSO.2, which contains a section for nomination of assessors.
+Assessors should then be nominated via the submission of online GSO.2 Transfer application, which contains a section for supervisors to nominate assessors.
 Assessor nominations will be reviewed on a weekly basis by the Director of Graduate Studies, who approves appointment of assessors by Chair's action on behalf of the Graduate Studies Committee.